chthong/mec_labs/lab2/README.md

 ![alt text](image-3.png)

-4. In your prompt , navidate to lab2
+4. In your prompt , navigate to lab2
 ```sh
 cd $HOME